jaspector

 Office: 8:00 a.m. to 4:30 p.m.
 Monday-Friday; Permitting: 8:00 a.m. to 4:00 p.m.
 Monday-Friday; Inspectors: 7:30 a.m. to 4:00 p.m.
 Monday-Friday

-Typical inspection sequence: Typical residential sequence includes footings and slabs, foundation, under-slab utilities, rough-in framing and trades, insulation, permanent power release, gas release, final inspections, and certificate of occupancy for new dwellings.
+Typical sequence: Typical residential sequence includes footings and slabs, foundation, under-slab utilities, rough-in framing and trades, insulation, permanent power release, gas release, final inspections, and certificate of occupancy for new dwellings.

-Do I need a building permit in Boiling Springs, SC?
+01 Do I need a building permit in Boiling Springs, SC?

 County residential and commercial pages state projects may require multiple permits including building, electrical, plumbing, mechanical, sprinkler, and alarm permits.
 Residential guidance covers retaining walls, energy certificates, decks, pools, tiny houses or barndominiums, and power reconnect situations.

-How much does a building permit cost in Boiling Springs, SC?
+02 How much does a building permit cost in Boiling Springs, SC?

+Building permit fees in Boiling Springs, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $32.00 for residential building permits and many residential trade permits.
 Fees are calculated as: Residential building permits: $4.75 per thousand with a $32.00 minimum.
 Residential mechanical, electrical, plumbing, swimming pool, fire sprinkler: $32.00 from $1.00-$2,000.99, then $32.00 plus $4.75 per thousand over $2,000.
 Sheds, garages, other improvements, and agricultural buildings use the same $32.00 minimum and $4.75 per-thousand structure.
 Demolition and single-family moving: $105.00..
 Plan check fee: No separate residential plan-review fee line published on the county residential fee page.

-How do I apply for a building permit in Boiling Springs, SC?
+03 How do I apply for a building permit in Boiling Springs, SC?

-1. Confirm the Boiling Springs property is in unincorporated Spartanburg County and not inside another incorporated jurisdiction.
+To apply for a building permit in Boiling Springs, SC, follow these steps: 1.
+Confirm the Boiling Springs property is in unincorporated Spartanburg County and not inside another incorporated jurisdiction.
 2. Register for a Spartanburg County CSS account.
 3. Apply online through CSS for concurrent Planning, Engineering, and Building Codes approvals and permitting.
 4. Upload the required permit materials for the project type, such as residential, commercial, trade, retaining wall, deck, pool, energy certificate, disclosure statement, or mobile home documents.
 5. County staff review the application and estimate permit fees based on building use, construction type, square footage, and total cost.
 6. After approval and fee payment, obtain the permit, complete required inspections through CSS, and obtain certificate of occupancy documentation where applicable.

-How long does it take to get a building permit in Boiling Springs, SC?
+04 How long does it take to get a building permit in Boiling Springs, SC?

-How do I schedule a building inspection in Boiling Springs, SC?
+05 How do I schedule a building inspection in Boiling Springs, SC?

-Other cities in Spartanburg County
+Other jurisdictions in Spartanburg County.

-View all Spartanburg County jurisdictions →
+All Spartanburg County jurisdictions →